ProtsenkoE/flutter_chuck_api/README.md

-# "Chuck Norris Api" app using Flutter
+# Chuck Norris Api app using Flutter

 <a href="https://api.chucknorris.io">Chucknorris.io</a> is a free JSON API for hand curated Chuck Norris facts.